agb721/extra_mile_playground/README.md

 How to read the flow:
 - User puts on AR headset and brain wave headband.
 They set target pace for running companion and begin to run.
 - AR device begins capturing pace, distance traveled, and time elapsed.
-This information is continously collected over the session and streamed directly to the heads up display.
+This information is continuously collected over the session and streamed directly to the heads up display.
 - The AR device also projects running companion on the heads up display to help set the pace.
 - The headband starts collecting brain wave data.
 The raw data is sent to the Neuos app.
 It is cleaned and transformed and then sends Flow, Enjoyment, Focus, and Heart Rate data to our custom Android app.
 - The Android app then sends the data to a webserver so that it can be accessed by Unity.